ialwayslikedgrime/ialwayslikedgrime/README.md

 Welcome to my space on GitHub.

+Hi, I'm Stella
+Welcome to my space on GitHub.

+I'm a passionate AI student from Northern Italy, currently enrolled at the Mathematik Fakultät at Humboldt Universität zu Berlin for the full 2025/2026 academic year (fully taught in German).
+I am an erasmus student from the Artificial Intelligence course at University of Milan.

 ## Current Projects

 - **[Multi-Input Multi-Output Neural Network](https://github.com/ialwayslikedgrime/deep_learning_exam_implementation)** – Designed and implemented a **multi-modal sentiment analysis system** for hotel reviews.